intergrav/dev.css/README.md

 ## Themes

 You can use custom colors and custom fonts in dev.css through themes.
 See the `/theme` folder to view some premade ones.
-You can also copy the `boilerplate.css` and make a theme yourself.
-Simply apply it after the dev.css stylesheet.
-For example, to apply the terminal theme, put this after your main stylesheet:
+To use a theme, simply apply it after the dev.css stylesheet.
+For example, to apply the terminal theme, place this after your main stylesheet:

 ```html
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/@intergrav/dev.css@3/theme/terminal.min.css">
 ```

+If you're making a theme, I highly recommend using the `boilerplate-auto.css` template rather than the `boilerplate.css` template for accessibility reasons.